 The Oppo 203 can also play more disc types than any other deck, including 3D Blu-rays, SACDs and DVD Audio discs.

-Its star attraction for many AV enthusiasts, though, is that following an upcoming firmware update (due by the end of March), it will become the first Ultra HD Blu-ray player in the world to support Dolby Vision high dynamic range (HDR) playback alongside the industry standard HDR10 system.
+Its star attraction for many AV enthusiasts, however, is that it's the first Ultra HD Blu-ray player in the world to support Dolby Vision high dynamic range (HDR) playback alongside the industry standard HDR10 system (at the time of writing, only the LG UP970 also supports DV).

 Given its self-consciously premium nature, it's not surprising to find the Oppo 203 sporting some unusual features that should endear it to custom installers and high-end owners.